Leopard geckos are one of the most popular pet reptiles out there, and it’s not hard to see why.

 Expert Tip: Male and female pairs do well together, but these lizards are quick to breed.
 If you don’t want to have a ton of babies to care for, stick with female geckos!

-Leopard Geckos are quite docile.
-They’re not known to bite humans. (their teeth don’t hurt that much anyway).
+Leopard geckos are quite docile.
+They rarely ever bite humans. (their teeth don’t hurt that much anyway).

 They typically don’t mind handling, but you have to be able to read your lizard and gauge their mood.

 These geckos can get stressed with overhandling, so always watch them for feedback.
 If they start trying to escape your grasp, place them back into their enclosure.